Kenya Expands Treatment for People Who Inject Drugs

 Establishing the Ngara Health Centre Clinic

 The success of Mathari led to the opening of a second clinic in 2017 at the Ngara Health Centre in northern Nairobi, which has a maternity wing.
 “Ladies coming into the program were expressing a desire to get pregnant,” explained Dr. Tina Masai, clinical psychologist and MAT specialist.
 “And because they are no longer using heroin, they are more likely to get pregnant.”
-The Ngara clinic has had 23 successful term deliveries since it opened and eight pre-term deliveries (less than 37 weeks).
-Three of the infants were HIV exposed but experienced no HIV seroconversion.
+The Ngara clinic has had 11 successful term deliveries since it opened (Mathari has had 31).
+Out of the 42, only four neonates had neonatal abstinence syndrome, and this low number can be attributed to the mothers being on methadone treatment at the time of delivery.

 Overall, the two clinics have enrolled 2,262 clients.
 As of January 2021, 1,137 were receiving daily treatment, and 111 have been entirely weaned from treatment.
 The clinic has achieved viral suppression rates of the clients living with HIV above 95%.
 “PWIDs really become more stable when they're put on MAT,” said Patrick Eshikumo, Ciheb HIV prevention specialist.
 “Methadone treatment has produced good treatment outcomes for ART.”
 Treatment of hepatitis C has been similarly successful, with a 98% cure rate.